syseleven/grav-docs-syseleven-stack/pages/03.Tutorials/18.vpnaas/docs.en.md

 ### Step Six: Check if the VPN works properly

 Create virtual machines with interfaces in `right_sub` and `left_sub`, and make sure they can reach each other, by sending ICMP echo requests to internal IP addresses.
-Note that one of this virtual machines need to have Floating IP address, so you can reach the VM itself.
+Note that one of this virtual machines needs to have a Floating IP address, so you can reach the VM itself.